Our Lady and the Ladybug

 adding them to your Mary Garden.

-Rocks painted as a pink, blue, and purple ladybug
+Rocks painted as a pink, blue, and purple ladybugs for Mary Garden.

 Make this ladybug craft from Pace Farm using an egg carton.